Osemotor

 Ossemotor (also Enu-Igbo) is an ancient river port and park on the bank of the lean 'finger-like' Oguta Lake in Imo State, southeastern Nigeria.
 Known for its rich history of commerce, Ossemotor was a strategic economic centre in the Eastern Region of Nigeria.
-Occupying approximately 46.50 km2 in landmass, it is a part of the Oguta metropolis in Imo State.
-Ossemotor was used for exchange, evacuation and shipment of goods.
+Occupying approximately 46.50 km2, it is a part of the Oguta metropolis.
+Ossemotor was used for the sale and shipment of goods.

-Economy

 Osemotor is a farming and fishing community in Oguta LGA.
 International Marine University has been proposed for Osemotor to help unlock the economic potentials of the port.

-Environment and Pollution

-The Osemotor has in the past, faced with pollution as a result of the activities of illegal oil activities.
-These activities often result to pipeline vandalism and oil explosion in the region.
+The Osemotor has in the past, faced pollution due to pipeline vandalism and oil explosions in the region.